one-among-us/data/people/yumao/page.en.md

     location: Shanghai
 ---

+> "I will change into gentle breeze and rain, then surround you all along."
+>
+> By Yumao

 > "It feels like that you are hiding in crystal alone, all I can see is your shattered figure. "
 >
 > By Neko